Stagecoach Merseyside and South Lancashire: Stagecoach in Lancashire

 Stagecoach Merseyside and South Lancashire predominantly operates services around the Central Lancashire area, serving the communities of Preston, Chorley, Bolton and Blackburn.
 The company also operated the 'Network Chorley' brand, which provided transport around the local Chorley area until 2012.

 Stagecoach closed its Chorley depot on Eaves Lane depot in October 2015, replacing it with by outstation on an industrial estate on the outskirts of the town.
 Some services and older vehicles based at the depot were transferred to Preston.

 Following the collapse of Leyland independent operator John Fishwick & Sons into administration in October 2015, Stagecoach immediately took on the operator's 111 service to Preston to Leyland, later negotiating with Lancashire County Council to run services 115 and 119.
 This arrangement was maintained until March 2016.

 Stagecoach lost funding from Lancashire County Council in 2016 and consequently had to cancel and revise multiple routes across the county that were subsidised by council funding.

+In November 2025, the Stagecoach Group announced it was reorganising some of its subsidiaries geographically to align them with current or future bus franchising schemes.
+On 1 December 2025, Stagecoach Manchester merged with Stagecoach Merseyside and South Lancashire, with Preston depot and the Chorley outstation transferring to neighbouring subsidiary Stagecoach Cumbria and North Lancashire.

 Gold network

+Stagecoach Gold-liveried Alexander Dennis Enviro400-bodied Scania N230UD in Chorley in October 2015.

 As of August 2024, Stagecoach operates Gold-specification buses on services 125 between Bolton and Preston and the 471/472 between Heswall and Liverpool.
 Buses on these routes are actively being debranded in line with the gradual repainting of the fleet into current livery.

 Stagecoach Merseyside and South Lancashire's Gold network was launched in November 2015, following the delivery of eighteen Alexander Dennis Enviro300s for use on services 1 and 2 between Liverpool, Wirral and Chester, as well as a fleet of 24 Alexander Dennis Enviro400-bodied Scania N230UD double-decker buses delivered for service 125 between Bolton and Preston.

 Stagecoach's Gold network expanded further in Merseyside with the delivery of Alexander Dennis Enviro400 MMCs to upgrade the 471 and 472 services between Heswall and Liverpool to Gold specification.
 This also coincided with the delivery of ten Enviro400 MMCs built with similarly high-specification interiors on Scania N250UD chassis for the Liverpool-Southport-Preston X2 express service.
 Further Gold buses were transferred from other Stagecoach divisions in January 2019 in order to upgrade service 38 between West Kirby and Eastham to the specification.